 Working with the media

-The media plays a major role in any crisis so it’s important to work closely with news outlets throughout any emergency.
+The news media plays a major role in any crisis so it’s important to include news outlets in your emergency risk communication strategy.

 Media relations will make up a large portion of any crisis communication plan and your communication team should be alerted immediately when an emergency strikes.
 Pre-approved holding statements can be useful tools to be able to update and deploy rapidly as needed.

 All communication with the media should be open, honest and informative to ensure the most correct and useful information is then being shared with the public.
-Ensure that the information you share with the media is the same information you are sharing with other stakeholders to avoid confusion and mixed messages to your publics and communities.
+Ensure that the information you share with the media is the same information you are sharing with other external stakeholders and through your internal communication to avoid confusion and mixed messages to your publics and communities.

 Leadership in a crisis – Anna Bligh, former Premier of Queensland

 Following the devastating 2011 floods, premier Anna Bligh became the standard bearer for the disaster management and recovery efforts.